open/close all folders

 - Fi from The Legend of Zelda: Skyward Sword is a half-ghost, half-sword who acts like a robot.
 The similarities are impeccable.

-- The Porygon evolutionary line from Pokémon are this in Pokémon form, they are capable of adopting physical forms, with each evolution designed to do more and more complex tasks, suprisingly, Porygon-Z (A glitchy pokemon created by illegaly modifying a Porygon 2) is the only one capable of displaying emotions.
+- The Porygon evolutionary line from Pokémon are this in Pokémon form, they are capable of adopting physical forms, with each evolution designed to do more and more complex tasks, surprisingly, Porygon-Z (A glitchy pokemon created by illegaly modifying a Porygon 2) is the only one capable of displaying emotions.